-The types of accommodation available for lease include numerous apartment and condo complexes, as well as free-standing houses and semi-detached or terraced homes in neighborhoods of landed properties (houses that come with some land).
+The types of permanent accommodation available for lease include numerous apartment and condo complexes, as well as free-standing houses and semi-detached or terraced homes in neighborhoods of landed properties (houses that come with some land).

 A bungalow is simply a house standing on its own grounds and may be brand-new or historic.
 Swimming pools, gardens and garages are not uncommon for bungalows.
 These houses are usually located in a neighborhood of similar properties, which are connected by small interconnecting lanes that help to preserve peace and quiet and also shield residents from the hustle and bustle of city life.
 Some of the older bungalows, however, are situated along main roads.
 Bungalows are typically much more expensive than other property types and may also require regular maintenance of the garden, pool, security system, etc. Because they are often accompanied by land, you will also need to be aware of the need to implement pest control on a regular basis.